What is a Cooperative Education Program?

 When and how can I join a co-op?

 During the fall and spring semesters, students can begin the process of joining co-op by scheduling an appointment with a Career Advisor in the O’Brien Center for Student Success located on the second floor of the Sakowich Campus Center.
-Students can also upload their resumes on the Advantage system for review and search for co-op openings on the system.
-It is important for students considering the co-op program to meet with an advisor during the first month of the semester preceding their target work term as there are specific deadlines for joining the co-op program.
+Students must upload their resumes on the Advantage system to search for co-op opportunities in the system.
+It is important for students considering the co-op program to meet with an advisor during the first month of the semester preceding their targeted work term as there are specific deadlines for participating in the co-op program.